 If you suspect that your identification data or payment card information has become known to an unauthorized person, please contact the Bank immediately.

 The Bank’s General Regulations for Transactions determine the cases in which card validity and user’s activity must be suspended.
-In case of uncertainties, you can always contact the Bank by calling at toll-free number 8000 1515 (24/7 number for calls from Latvia) or +371 67041368 (for calls from abroad) or by sending a letter in the Bank’s remote account management system (online banking facility).
+In case of uncertainties, you can always contact the Bank by calling at number 8515 or +371 67041368 (for calls from abroad) or by sending a letter in the Bank’s remote account management system (online banking facility).